virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 ## Enumerated

+Creates a probability density given the values and optional weights provided, in "value:weight value:weight ..." form.
+The weight can be elided for any value to use the default weight of 1.0d.

+@see <a href="http://commons.apache.org/proper/commons-math/apidocs/org/apache/commons/math4/distribution/EnumeratedRealDistribution.html">Commons JavaDoc: EnumeratedRealDistribution</a>

+ Generate samples according to the specified probability density.

+ The input value consists of a long between 0L and Long.MAX_VALUE.
+ This value is scaled to the unit interval (0.0, 1.0) as an index into a sampling function.
+The method used is inverse cumulative density sampling.

+ <H3>Sampling Mode</H3>

+ The curve can be sampled in either map or hash mode.
+Map mode simply indexes into the probability curve in the order that it would appear on a density plot.
+Hash mode applies a murmur3 hash to the input value before scaling from the range of longs to the unit interval, thus providing a pseudo-random sample of a value from the curve.
+This is usually what you want, so hash mode is the default.
+To enable map mode, simply provide "map" as one of the modifiers as explained below.

+ <H3>Interpolation</H3>

+ The curve can be computed from the sampling function for each value generated, or it can be provided via interpolation with a lookup table.
+ Using interpolation makes all the generator functions perform the same.
+This is almost always what you want, so interpolation is enabled by default.
+In order to compute the value for every sample instead, simply provide "compute" as one of the modifiers as explained below.

+ You can add optional modifiers after the distribution parameters.
+ You can add one of 'hash' or 'map' but not both.
+If neither of these is added, 'hash' is implied as a default.
+ You can add one of 'interpolate' or 'compute' but not both.
+If neither of these is added, 'interpolate' is implied as a default.

+ At times, it might be useful to add 'hash', 'interpolate' to your specifiers as a form of verbosity or explicit specification.

+- int -> Enumerated(String: data, String[]...: mods) -> double
+  - *ex:* `Enumerated('1 2 3 4 5 6')` - *a fair six-sided die roll*
+  - *ex:* `Enumerated('1:2.0 2 3 4 5 6')` - *an unfair six-sided die roll, where 1 has probability mass 2.0, and everything else has only 1.0*
 - long -> Enumerated(String: data, String[]...: mods) -> double
   - *ex:* `Enumerated('1 2 3 4 5 6')` - *a fair 6-sided die*
   - *ex:* `Enumerated('1:2.0 2 3 4 5:0.5 6:0.5')` - *an unfair fair 6-sided die, where ones are twice as likely, and fives and sixes are half as likely*

 ## Exponential

+@see <a href="https://en.wikipedia.org/wiki/Exponential_distribution">Wikipedia: Exponential distribution</a>
+@see <a href="https://commons.apache.org/proper/commons-statistics/commons-statistics-distribution/apidocs/org/apache/commons/statistics/distribution/ExponentialDistribution.html">Commons JavaDoc: ExponentialDistribution</a>

+ Generate samples according to the specified probability density.

+ The input value consists of a long between 0L and Long.MAX_VALUE.
+ This value is scaled to the unit interval (0.0, 1.0) as an index into a sampling function.
+The method used is inverse cumulative density sampling.

+ <H3>Sampling Mode</H3>

+ The curve can be sampled in either map or hash mode.
+Map mode simply indexes into the probability curve in the order that it would appear on a density plot.
+Hash mode applies a murmur3 hash to the input value before scaling from the range of longs to the unit interval, thus providing a pseudo-random sample of a value from the curve.
+This is usually what you want, so hash mode is the default.
+To enable map mode, simply provide "map" as one of the modifiers as explained below.

+ <H3>Interpolation</H3>

+ The curve can be computed from the sampling function for each value generated, or it can be provided via interpolation with a lookup table.
+ Using interpolation makes all the generator functions perform the same.
+This is almost always what you want, so interpolation is enabled by default.
+In order to compute the value for every sample instead, simply provide "compute" as one of the modifiers as explained below.

+ You can add optional modifiers after the distribution parameters.
+ You can add one of 'hash' or 'map' but not both.
+If neither of these is added, 'hash' is implied as a default.
+ You can add one of 'interpolate' or 'compute' but not both.
+If neither of these is added, 'interpolate' is implied as a default.

+ At times, it might be useful to add 'hash', 'interpolate' to your specifiers as a form of verbosity or explicit specification.

+- int -> Exponential(double: mean, String[]...: mods) -> double
 - long -> Exponential(double: mean, String[]...: mods) -> double

 ## Expr